richpauloo/jbp/README.md

 # [gsawellfailure.com](gsawellfailure.com)

-Jekyll github page for the project detailed at [github.com/richpauloo/aife](github.com/richpauloo/aife).
+Github page for the project detailed at [github.com/richpauloo/aife](github.com/richpauloo/aife).

 ## Contents

 `index.html`: landing page
-`index_files`: JS assets for pages
+`/libs`: JS assets for pages
 `/etc`: additional CSS files for pages
 `/gsas`: directories for each GSA, which each contain an `index.html` and additional directories for the various groundwater level scenarios